-If you would like to become a foster parent to children with intellectual disabilities, physical disabilities, behavioral issues, and mental health issues, here are the steps you must follow:
+If you would like to become a foster parent, here are the steps you must follow:

 Minimum Requirements Checklist

 - Applicants and all residents in the foster home over the age of 18 must have a clean criminal record check to include no felonies and serious misdemeanors.

 - The home should have sufficient sleeping arrangements in a bedroom to include at least 1 bed and 1 dresser per child.

 - Applicant has homeowner’s insurance or renter’s insurance and car insurance.
 Applicant must have their own transportation.